GenericMappingTools/gmt/doc_classic/rst/source/filter1d.rst

-    Upper case type **B**, **C**, **G**, **M**, **P**, **F** will use robust filter versions: i.e., replace outliers (2.5 L1 scale off median) with median during filtering.
+    Upper case type **B**, **C**, **G**, **M**, **P**, **F** will use robust filter versions: i.e., replace outliers (2.5 L1 scale off median, using 1.4826 \* median absolute deviation [MAD]) with median during filtering.

     In the case of **L**\ \|\ **U** it is possible that no data passes the initial sign test; in that case the filter will return 0.0.